Tips for How to Get an Internship in College

 Create an effective resume

-Begin creating your resume with advice from you career development office on your campus.
+Begin creating your resume with advice from the professional development office on your campus.

 “Find someone to talk with to make sure your resume reflects your strengths, skills and goals,” said Margaret Stacy-Duffy, assistant director of career development at North Central College.
 “A resume is the first impression that potential employers will have of you.”